-Its World Aids Day and a good time to think about stopping the spread of sexually transmitted infections, specifically HIV.
-No matter your HIV status, always wrap up to protect yourself and your partner.
+This World Aids Day is a good time to think about the steps we can take to stop the spread of sexually transmitted infections, specifically HIV.
+No matter your HIV status, it’s important that you always wrap up to protect yourself and your partner.

-So why do people still take the risk?
-"More than a quarter [of young people surveyed say they] would be embarrassed to be caught carrying a condom by a date.
-This highlights that safe sex is no longer part of the dating culture for the younger generation," Durex's 2017 Global Sex Survey reports.
+Why do people still take the risk?
+Durex's 2017 Global Sex Survey found that more than a quarter of young people surveyed said they would be embarrassed if a date caught them carrying a condom.
+This highlights that safe sex is no longer part of the dating culture for the younger generation.

 Why not safe sex?
 Time to reconsider

-In South Africa, 41% of those aged between 18 and 24 admit that they don't use condoms because they are in a trusted relationship, despite one tenth of respondents in relationships having another sexual partner.
-This leaves many vulnerable to contracting or spreading STIs, or ending up with an unplanned pregnancy.
+In South Africa, 41% of young people between 18 and 24 admit that they don't use condoms because they are in a trusted relationship, despite one tenth of respondents in relationships having another sexual partner.
+This leaves many vulnerable to contracting or spreading sexually transmitted infections, or ending up with an unplanned pregnancy.

-Condoms are the only form of birth control that also protect against STIs.
-They form a barrier that prevents people from sharing body fluids and the viruses they may contain.
-But condoms don’t protect against STIs that are transmitted from skin-to-skin contact, like genital warts or pubic lice.
+Condoms are the only form of birth control that also protects against sexually transmitted infections.
+It forms a barrier that prevents people from sharing body fluids and the viruses they may contain.
+But condoms don’t protect against sexually transmitted infections that are transmitted from skin-to-skin contact, like genital warts or pubic lice.

 Unprotected sex isn't sexy

 Most of us first learned about HIV and AIDS in school or at a work session.
-HIV education started the mid-1990s and we thought we knew three basics: people with HIV die early, HIV can be transmitted through sex and contact with body fluids, and there is no cure.
+HIV education started the mid-1990s and we thought we knew three basic facts:

-What we thought we knew was wrong.
-Medicine has advanced since then, and with the right treatment people with HIV can live long and healthy lives.
+Medicine has advanced since then, and with the right treatment, people with HIV can live long and healthy lives.
 The first step to protecting yourself is knowing your status.
 Screening tests are an important first step on your road to health.
-The sooner you detect problems, the sooner you can start working on getting better.
+The sooner you detect your risk of having a chronic condition like HIV, the sooner you can start working on getting better.

 Commit to safe sex and regular screenings

-If, after a screening test, you find that you have an infection – make use of the resources and support systems at your disposal to help you manage your risks and wellbeing.
-For example, Discovery Health Medical Scheme members who have HIV can join the HIVCare programme for comprehensive and confidential help to keep as healthy as possible.
+If, after a screening test, you find that you have an infection – make use of the resources and support systems at your disposal to help manage your risks and wellbeing.
+Discovery Health Medical Scheme members who have HIV can join the HIV Care programme for comprehensive and confidential help to keep as healthy as possible.

 W24.
 Safe sex and condom use viewed as 'unsexy' by GenZ – survey finds, W24, 1 December 2017; accessed 4 December 2017.